-Suppose you’re unsure about whether you might qualify for a professional mortgage.
-In that case, an experienced mortgage broker can advise you and also tell you how much you may be able to borrow.
+If you're unsure whether you qualify for a professional mortgage, one of our experienced mortgage brokers can advise you and tell you how much you can borrow.

 1. Get a better interest rate

 Some lenders will offer a reduction against their standard lending rates – because they want your business.

 But don't get fixated on chasing a low interest rate.
 The rate you pay is significant – but it may not be the most crucial issue.
-Depending on the stage you’re at in your career, the amount of money you can borrow might be a vital issue for you.
-And saving on other fees and charges (arrangement fees, valuation fees, and legal costs) might significantly impact you at this point.
+Depending on the stage you're at in your career, the amount of money you can borrow might be a vital issue for you.
+And saving on other fees (arrangement, valuation, and legal) might significantly impact you.

 2. Get a mortgage with a smaller deposit

 Some of the new lending products for professionals offer 95% mortgages, which can be extremely useful to first-time buyers with only a small amount of money to put down.

 That's a significant advantage compared with the maximum 85% loans, requiring a 15% deposit, which is generally available to borrowers in other types of work.

 3. Borrow more from a lower income

 This is because lenders can consider your likely future earnings in a clearly-structured career.
-This is relevant for a loan that will be repaid over 20 or 25 years.
+This is relevant for a loan repaid over 20 or 25 years.

 Standard mortgages will usually allow you to borrow around 4 times your salary.
 The new "professional mortgages" offer up to 5.5 times your salary, sometimes as much as 6 to 7 times your income.